 I felt attacked, he felt unheard, and we fell into a cycle of miscommunication that we’re trying to break.
 It jarred me that even from 4,000 miles away, I was triggered by his stress and feared we were already off on the wrong foot.
 And now that I’ve somewhat controlled my monkey mind, for now, I worry that Chris’s energy will throw me off course.

-I needed tools to help guide my emotions, so I went to the library for a book I heard about on the audiobook, Come As You Are, that I linked in Chapter 2.
+I needed tools to help guide my emotions, so I went to the library for a book I heard about on the audiobook, Come As You Are, which I linked in Chapter 2.
 It’s called, The Empath’s Survival Guide: Life Strategies for Sensitive People by Judith Orloff, MD, and reading it makes me feel like less of an A-hole for feeling this way.*

 To Dr. Orloff, an empath is defined as a person with “an extremely reactive neurological system.”
 Empaths absorb both the positive and stressful energies around us because they don’t have the same filters to block out stimulation as everyone else.
 In the book, she shares tools for empaths to function more easily in the real world.
 Things like knowing your boundaries and how to detach yourself – with love – from the energy of others.
-The author states that “the closer you are to someone, the more intense your empathy and also your anxieties become,” and, “To an empath, time alone in a relationship is self-preservation.”
+The author states that “the closer you are to someone, the more intense your empathy and also your anxieties become,” and “To an empath, time alone in a relationship is self-preservation.”

 DOUBLE RELIEF!
 I can change the narrative that I’m going to die, AND I’m not a bad person for preemptively grieving alone time!
-I feel I’m not alone about mourning alone time.
+I feel I’m not alone in mourning alone time.
 (If I’m not, please let me know in the comments! 🙏🏽) Many POCFs take on their partner’s stress from time to time from fluctuating market prices, beginning or ending a season, deckhand or captain issues, lack of fish, etc.….and if you have kids, multiply that by three.
 (Go, mamas!
 You are all QUEENS!)

 Speaking of moms, this reminds me of a conversation I had with Jolene Colomy, a POCF who has been with her fisherman for over 36 years.🤯 Turns out, feeling that your fisherman is invading your space is normal.
 Here’s a clip from our interview: